Immersion Performance

 photo: Rick Rembisz

-At a Dead White Zombies show rules do not apply.
+At a Dead White Zombies show, rules do not apply.
 Known for its site-specific performance installations, staged everywhere from warehouses to a former stash house.
-The original scripts are fluid and not confined to any one playing space; audiences are often left to wander in and out of the action, which can span rooms and even into the outdoors.
-And taking out your phone to post on Facebook or make a Vine is completely encouraged.
+The original scripts are fluid and transcend any one playing space

 —Arts and Culture Texas